LenneDalben/StardewValleyModsGPL/Artisan Equipment for Sale/[STF] Artisan Equipment for Sale/Artisan Equipment for Sale Readme.txt

 If you want to know the full details of who sells what, for how much, and exactly what the requirements are, see the ⚠️⚠️⚠️Full Spoiler Description:⚠️⚠️⚠️
                  Clint
 |   Machine        | Purchase Price | Requirements
-Lightning Rod      |      2500      | Learn recipe and 4 hearts with Clint
+Lightning Rod      |      2500      | Learn recipe and 3 hearts with Clint
 Furnace            |      5000      | Learn recipe and 4 hearts with Clint
 Charcoal Kiln      |      3000      | Learn recipe and 5 hearts with Clint
+Geode Crusher      |      13975     | Learn recipe and 4 hearts with Clint

                  Dwarf
 |   Machine        | Purchase Price | Requirements